Hackerware/Hackerware/README.md

 ╚═╝  ╚═╝ ╚═╝  ╚═╝  ╚═════╝ ╚═╝  ╚═╝ ╚══════╝ ╚═╝  ╚═╝  ╚══╝╚══╝  ╚═╝  ╚═╝ ╚═╝  ╚═╝ ╚══════╝
 ```

-This repo contains relevant details for the video guides that I post on my YouTube channel such as code reference snippets, dotfiles, sample web apps and project starter kits.
+This repo contains relevant details for the video guides that I post on my YouTube channel - code reference snippets, .dotfiles, cheatsheets and sample apps.

-My main areas of interest are writing efficient web services in Go, indie hacker projects, and tooling related to building a homelab for self hosting personal projects.
+My current areas of interest are creating efficient web services and TUIs using Go and tools for self hosting indie hacker projects on a homelab.

-I write code on a ThinkPad T480, and use Arch Linux, Hyprland and Neovim, btw!
+I write code on a ThinkPad T480 and use Hyprland, Arch Linux, Neovim and Go, btw.